puppetlabs/puppet-docs/source/pe/3.7/console_config.markdown

 If you're running live management on a network that's slow or that has intermittent connectivity issues, you might need to tweak the timeouts for node discovery.

-Do this by configuring `LM_DISCOVERY_TIMEOUT` as follows:
+The following steps provide an example of configuring `LM_DISCOVERY_TIMEOUT`:

 1. Configure the `datadir` hiera.yaml to point to a folder, such as `hieradata`:

 		:datadir: '/etc/puppetlabs/puppet/hieradata'

-2. Add a global.yaml file to the folder you created (`/etc/puppetlabs/puppet/hieradata`) and add these lines to increase the timeout time from 4 to 45 seconds, and to increase the number of retries:
+2. Add a global.yaml file to the folder you created (`/etc/puppetlabs/puppet/hieradata`) and add these lines to increase the timeout time from 4 to 45 seconds, and to increase the number of retries from 3 to 10:

 		---
 		puppet_enterprise::console::lm_discovery_timeout: 45